How to find the best EDM festivals in Miami

 Example 3: Neon Garden (Monthly, Wynwood)

-Not a festival, but a monthly underground event that’s become a Miami institution.
+Not a festival, but a monthly underground event thats become a Miami institution.
 Held in a converted warehouse in Wynwood, Neon Garden features minimal techno, deep house, and experimental electronic acts.

 Why it stands out: